How Drug Courts Save Lives in Recovery

 Drug Court Program

-The participants and the drug court team members that I worked with have become like family.
-You cannot help but get deeply invested with people who are literally at a crossroads in their life, and their need for intervention conflicts with their ability and motivation to act voluntarily on that need.
+The participants and the drug court team members I worked with have become like family.
+You cannot help but get deeply invested with people at a crossroads in their lives, and their need for intervention conflicts with their ability and motivation to act voluntarily on that need.
 Drug courts may have saved participants’ lives, but they have also deeply enriched mine.

 What is a Drug Court?

-Drug courts are designed to recognize that getting people into treatment for addiction is key to recovery and that when addiction is the cause of criminal behavior (i.e., to get money for drugs) the way to stop crime is to treat the addiction.
+Drug courts are specialized court programs that aim to address the underlying issues of substance abuse in offenders whose crimes are driven by addiction.
+These courts integrate treatment and judicial oversight, focusing on recovery to prevent future criminal behavior linked to substance abuse.
 Individuals who commit crimes combined with compulsive addiction, if not treated, are highly likely to re-offend.
 When you treat the addiction, the criminal behavior that supports the addiction can be eliminated.
 Being arrested can become a cross-road event for many, and breaking the cycle of the revolving door at the courthouse is a fundamental goal of these programs.
 Traditional court systems focus on the determination of guilt for behaviors, not the underlying disease of addiction.

 “The criminal justice system has the unique ability to influence a person shortly after a significant triggering event such as arrest, and thus persuade or compel that person to enter and remain in treatment.
 Research indicates that a person coerced to enter treatment by the criminal justice system is likely to do as well as one who volunteers.”